squinkylabs/SquinkyVCV/docs/sq.md

 Conventional editing with a mouse is also fully supported.
 Details are in [Mouse Summary](./mouse.md).

-## What works now

-Plays sequence looped.

-POlyphonic playback.

-Edit note attributes (pitch, start time, duration) with mouse or keyboard.

-Enter new notes from the mouse ofkeyboard.

-Draw Piano roll.

-Undo / Redo.
-Every operation that changes the note data may be undone.

-Copy/Paste (you can even copy from one instance and paste to another);

-There is a single track, and it is monophonic.

-## What doesn't work

-There are obviously many missing features.
-It looks pretty rough.

-Note editor things that don't work:

-* Time units are always 1/16 notes.
-* Insert note is always 1/4.

-It is probably possible to crash it with some note editor operations.
-But please report such things to me.

 ## Extending the length

 There is a temporary hack to make it possible to lengthen a track.
 You may move the cursor past the end of the track.
 If you insert a note there, the track will be extended in units of 4/4 bars to accommodate the new note.